smartlegionlab/smartrandom/README.md

-# smartrandom <sup>v0.1.1</sup>
+# smartrandom <sup>v0.1.2</sup>
 ---

 ## Random Data Generators:

-Allows you to generate random strings of a given length from letters, numbers, and symbols.
+>Allows you to generate random strings of a given length from letters, numbers, and symbols.
-Helps to generate passwords, service codes (for example, for sending via SMS), hashes, and much more.
+>Helps to generate passwords, service codes (for example, for sending via SMS), hashes, and much more.

 ---